MahmoudAdelkamal/Sentiment-analysis-of-movies-reviews/README.md

 # Sentiment-analysis-of-movies-reviews
-Sentiment analysis of movies reviews using NLP concepts
+NLP-based project that classifies movies reviews whether they are positive or negative.